raystack/charts/stable/firehose/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+## Usage notes

+* Use init-firehose container in order to download and load proto jar files for Filter functionality
+* Update flags for init-firehose and telegraf containers in order to use them, defaults are set to false
+* Jolokia input for telegraf will be enabled only if jolokia is mentioned in JAVA_TOOL_OPTIONS in firehose config
+* Sample Firehose configs are mentioned in values.yaml file, update them according to usecase, [read more](https://github.com/odpf/firehose/blob/main/docs/reference/configuration.md#configurations)
+* Set the resource limits of containers according to the usage

 ## Configuration

 The following table lists the configurable parameters of Firehose chart and their default values.